 But, the fact that podcasts are increasingly popular, also means that for a podcast creator, it is hard to stand out.
 Of course, the content of the show is the most important part.
 But what’s good content without the perfect visuals to support it?
 Think of yourself browsing in a bookshop and choosing the one with a mesmerizing book cover.
 That is how your own podcast should stand out.

 You can follow general graphic design principles, but keep in mind that a podcast artwork needs more pizazz to catch the attention of new listeners.
-There are also some constraints and rules you’d have to brief your designer on or follow if you are a podcaster who does their own artwork.
+There are also some constraints and rules you’d have to brief your designer on in their design process or follow if you are a podcaster about to design your own logo.

 So, if you dabble in the art of podcasting, in this article, we’ll offer some rules for designing good podcast logos, and apply great examples of highly popular podcasts that nailed their logos.